simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Wireless Instructions.md

 ### Personal Windows Device or Personal/College-Owned macOS Device

-1. Log into your device and click the WiFi symbol and then select **ASC-Wireless** in in the list of connections.
+1. Log into your device, click the Wi-Fi symbol, and then select **ASC-Wireless** in the list of connections.
 3. Under **Username**, input your email username.
 4. Under **Password**, input your email password.
 5. Select **Connect**.